betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 ## Matching Argument Values Exactly ##

-You can specify exactly which arguments a mock method is expecting:
+You can specify exactly which arguments a mock strategy is expecting:

 ```
 using ::testing::Return;